 That said, keep in mind that some agents may not want to sign a listing agreement if they’re not in the driver’s seat.
 They’re the experts and may not want you jeopardizing their ability to maximize their profit on the sale.

 Think of it like the “Groupon Model” for real estate agents.
-When you approach an agent on your own, they're probably not going to be very open to negotiating rates.
-In contrast, when they work with Clever, they're getting a much higher volume of new business without having to invest any time or money up front.
+When you approach an agent on your own, they may not be very open to negotiating rates — after all, you're just one client and they may rather choose listings that pay the standard commission rate.
+In contrast, when they work with a discount broker referral service, they’re getting a much higher volume of new business without having to invest any time or money up front.

 Clever has a nationwide network of top-rated, full-service real estate agents, all of whom represent major brands and/or regional brokerages (Keller Williams, Century 21, RE/MAX, and more).